Four Cavaliers score hat tricks in the win

 Women's Lacrosse vs. Virginia Tech (by Matt Riley)

 Images from the Cavaliers' 9-7 victory over the Princeton Tigers (March 16, 2013)

-Head coach Julie Myers, in each of her 17 seasons at the helm of the Cavaliers, has guided her team to the NCAA Championships--a feat matched by no other Division I coach in the same period.
+The 2018 season marks the 23rd season that Julie Myers has served as the head coach of the Virginia women's lacrosse team.
+In each of her 22 seasons at the helm of the Cavaliers, Myers has guided her team to the NCAA Tournament --a feat matched by no other Division I coach in the same period.

-In addition, Myers' win over Virginia Tech on April 15, 2005, was her 146th career win, giving her more wins than any other women's lacrosse coach at the University of Virginia.
+Myers' win over Virginia Tech on April 15, 2005, was her 146th career win, giving her more wins than any other women's lacrosse coach at the University of Virginia.
 In 2008, Myers brought her career wins total to 200, making her the fourth active coach and sixth coach all-time to reach that milestone.
-She enters the 2011 campaign with 225 wins, which ranks 14th all-time and fourth among Division I coaches.
+Myers eclipsed another milestone by becoming just the fourth coach in women's lacrosse history to reach 300 career wins in 2017.

 The 2007 ACC Championship squad tied a school record with 19 wins, including six-consecutive games in the postseason, and advanced to the NCAA finals for the fourth time in five years.
 Kalkstein was honored as Virginia's second-consecutive National Rookie of the Year, a testament to Myers' ability to continue to bring in the top talent in the nation.